-Located in one of the most remote parts of Mana Pools National Park, Kanga Bush Camp (often called ‘Kanga Camp’) lies on the isolated Kanga Pan, which is near the Ruckomechi River, and away from the Zambezi.
-It is the newest camp in the area having opened in 2010.
-A member of the Expert Africa Team paid a first visit to Kanga in May 2010, and we returned in June 2011; read on to see what we thought of it.
+Located in one of the most remote parts of Mana Pools National Park, Kanga Bush Camp (often called simply ‘Kanga Camp’) lies on the isolated Kanga Pan, which is near the Ruckomechi River, about 15km (as the eagle flies) away from the Zambezi.
+It is the newest camp in the area, having opened in 2010, but its tents have already been upgraded.

-When it comes to activities, Kanga specialises in walking and tracking wildlife with top-quality professional guides.
-Game drives in open 4WD vehicles both in the early morning and in the evening are also available – as well as all-day drives for game-viewing in the area beside the Zambezi.
+When it comes to activities, this bushcamp specialises in walking and tracking wildlife with top-quality professional guides.
+Game drives in open 4WD vehicles both in the early morning and in the evening are also available – as well as all-day drives in the area beside the Zambezi.
 As an added bonus, Kanga has recently been granted permission to do night drives on their concession, which is not possible at any other camp located within Mana Pools National Park.

-Our own experience over the last few years, as well as comments from our travellers, has helped us to understand how to get the most out of Kanga’s game-viewing.
-We know that the game which comes to visit the waterhole during the late dry season can be great – so this is genuinely a good camp to sit and chill on the deck for a day.
-Equally, the whole-day drives up to the Zambezi riverfront area can be excellent.
-However, we’ve found the shorter 2-3-hour drives, in the thick bush in the vicinity of camp, much less productive; these can be disappointing.
-Thus we advise our travellers to chat with the manager on arrival, and plan the activities for their stay carefully – to get the most out of what’s on offer.
+It’s worth noting that the game that comes to Kanga Pan towards the end of the dry season can be great – so this is genuinely a good camp to sit and chill on the deck for a day.
+Equally, the whole-day drives to the Zambezi riverfront area can be excellent.
+However, we’ve found that shorter morning and evening drives, in the thick bush in the vicinity of camp, are much less productive, and these can even be disappointing.
+Thus, to get the most out of what’s on offer, we advise our travellers to chat with the manager on arrival, and plan the activities for their stay carefully.

-A new addition to Kanga is the adventurous option to do sleep outs.
-Approximately one kilometre from camp, four sleeping platforms have been erected high up on wooden stilts under large wild fig trees.
+A more adventurous option from Kanga Bush Camp is a sleep out approximately a kilometre from camp, where four sleeping platforms have been erected high up on wooden stilts under large wild fig trees.
 These consist simply of a mattress, with pillows and duvets, laid on a wooden platform, and completely covered by a mosquito net.
 Down below, two platforms each share a flush toilet and a bucket shower.
-A late afternoon walk from Kanga, with your pro-guide, will bring you to ‘Kanga under the Stars’, where staff will be waiting for you with ice-cold drinks around a campfire.
-Later there is a three-course dinner.
-After a night under the stars, breakfast is served before walking back to Kanga.
+A late afternoon walk from Kanga, with your guide, will bring you to ‘Kanga under the Stars’, where staff will be waiting for you with ice-cold drinks around a campfire.
+Later there is a three-course dinner, and in the morning, breakfast is served before walking back to Kanga.

-Another new venture offered at Kanga is a mobile tented camp.
-Based in national parks’ campsites on the banks of the Zambezi River, this will be for a minimum of three nights and can be booked on its own or along with a few nights at Kanga itself.
+Another offshoot of Kanga is the Zambezi Lifestyles Mobile Camp.
+Based in national parks’ campsites on the banks of the Zambezi River, this opens for a minimum of three nights and can be booked on its own or along with a few nights at Kanga itself.
 Activities here will concentrate on canoeing, walking and driving, all with a professional guide.
-This operates under the name of Zambezi Lifestlyes.

 Directions: Kanga Bush Camp can be reached by light aircraft from Harare or Victoria Falls, or by road transfer from Lusaka.
 The nearest airstrip is Dandawa, which is about 20 minutes’ drive from the camp.